Hair Loss in Women FAQ

 Q: Why am I Losing My Hair?

 A: There can be many causes for women to lose their hair.
 Unlike men, where it is more commonly a hereditary cause, women can have many underlying factors.
 Thyroid conditions, auto-immune disease, stress, hormonal imbalance, pregnancy, anemia (iron deficiency), crash dieting, and many other conditions can cause hair loss in women.
 Some of this hair loss can be reversed by correcting the underlying cause.
 If there is a genetic component, and a woman is a candidate, hair restoration surgery may be considered.
-Read more about the causes of hair loss in women.
+Read more about the causes of hair loss in women or visit us for a comprehensive diagnostic evaluation of your hair loss.

 Q: What is Telogen Effluvium?